DMGithinji/ai-summarizer-extension/ReadMe.md

 - ✨ **Adapts to free tier AI limits**: ChatGPT Free tier has character limit that extension navigates
 - 🎯 **Non-intrusive UI**: Extension attempts to be unobtrusive and adapts to Youtube's design

-💡 **Mobile Usage**: Want to use this extension on mobile?
-Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&pcampaignid=web_share) from the Play Store - it supports Chrome extensions on Android!
-Enjoy! 😉

 ## How to Use

 1. **Web Summarization**: